webiny/docs.webiny.com/docs/webiny-apps/security/development/App/Components/secure-view.md

     )
 }
 ```

-You can set the default behaviour when `roles` and `scopes` are not defined.
-In this case returning `null`, but you can create your own component to be returned.
+By using `SecureView` similar to the above example, you can set the default behaviour when `roles` and `scopes` are not defined.
+In this example, the default behaviour returns `null` when the permissions do not match what is required, but you can create your own component to be returned.